 - Confidence in the future

 Measuring employee engagement can be onerous.
-But the results will speak for themselves when done properly.
+But, if it’s done effectively and you follow the steps above, the results will speak for themselves.

 But above all else, make sure that you act on the engagement insights that you’ve measured.
 Without action, all you have is data.
 And data alone doesn’t improve engagement.

 Remember, data is the way you unlock a treasure chest.
 But, unless you put your hands in the chest and grab the items, all you’ve got is an open chest.

 This next section will give you some ideas for how to act on that data.
 So, let’s dive into how to increase employee engagement.

 How to increase employee engagement in the workplace

 Now you understand the definition of employee engagement, why it’s so important, what it can offer, and how to measure it, it’s time to learn how to increase employee engagement in the workplace.

 Employee engagement: the 3 key areas you should focus on

 When thinking through how to set your employee survey results into action, it’s helpful to understand what factors impact engagement.